-Pindar Biography and Poems.
-This is biographical information on Pindar, one of the best poets of all time.
-This biography page also provides a link to poems written by Pindar, as well as, a video biography...if available.
+The biography of Pindar.
+This page has biographical information on Pindar, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Pindar (Ancient Greek : da, Pindaros, pronounced [píndaros] ; Latin : Pindarus ) (c.
 522–443 BC), was an Ancient Greek lyric poet from Thebes.
 Of the canonical nine lyric poets of ancient Greece, his work is the best preserved.
 Quintilian wrote, "Of the nine lyric poets, Pindar is by far the greatest, in virtue of his inspired magnificence, the beauty of his thoughts and figures, the rich exuberance of his language and matter, and his rolling flood of eloquence, characteristics which, as Horace rightly held, make him inimitable."
 His poems however can also seem difficult and even peculiar.
 The Athenian comic playwright Eupolis once remarked that they "are already reduced to silence by the disinclination of the multitude for elegant learning".
 Some scholars in the modern age also found his poetry perplexing, at least up until the discovery in 1896 of some poems by his rival Bacchylides, when comparisons of their work showed that many of Pindar's idiosyncrasies are typical of archaic genres rather than of the poet himself.
 The brilliance of his poetry then began to be more widely appreciated.
 However his style still challenges the casual reader and he continues to be a much admired though largely unread poet.